XenitAB/xenitab.github.io/docs/xks/operator-guide/operator-guide.md

 `make prepare ENV=dev DIR=governance`

-You will need to run the prepare command for each separate folder.
+You will need to run the prepare command for each separate terraform folder.

 ### Configure governance